zjunyi19/myway/README.md

 - Open your browser and navigate to `http://localhost:3000` to access the application.
 - Register a new account or log in with existing credentials.
-- Add friends and start chatting in real-time.
+- Add habits and start tracking your progress.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request for any improvements or bug fixes.

+## License

+This project is licensed under the MIT License.